Kevin M. Short

 I recently wrote a book for business owners about a unique process that my company uses to sell mid-sized businesses ($10 million to $250 million in value) for outrageous prices.
 I define “outrageous” as a price twice that of the industry’s average multiple and “ordinary” as any company that is doing anything short of curing cancer or making something other than a diet pill that actually works.
 The goal of the “Outrageous Price Process” is to make buyers willing to pay outrageous prices for successful companies like yours.

-In Sell Your Business for an Outrageous Price to be published by AMACOM in September of 2014, I describe in detail the Outrageous Price Process.
+In Sell Your Business for an Outrageous Price published by AMACOM, I describe in detail the Outrageous Price Process.
 The first part of that process (Steps 1 and 2 below) apply whether you plan to sell your company for an outrageous price or simply wish to avoid leaving money on the table.
 I’ve learned that while these steps lead to outrageous prices in boom markets (and occasionally in slow markets as well), they are no less critical when owners wish to sell their companies for solid/reasonable prices in tough markets.

 Step One: Identify the Seller’s Competitive Advantage